TheEmojis/Emojis/README.md

 # Emojis

-You got me feeling emojis
+### You got me feeling emojis

+The first hit single parody of Caria Marey's Emotions